1ypi/Discord-Bot-RAT/README.md

 .exe if you compile it with pyinstaller.
 (Recommended! no requirements or python needed, just an .exe file ready to be opened.)

+## 🛠 Discord Bot Setup Guide
+1. Create a Discord Application
+Go to the Discord Developer Portal

+Click "New Application" → Name it (e.g., "oney") → Click "Create"

+2. Convert to a Bot Account
+Navigate to the "Bot" tab in left sidebar

+Click "Add Bot" → "Yes, do it!"

+3. Configure Bot Permissions
+Under "Privileged Gateway Intents", enable:

+✅ Presence Intent

+✅ Server Members Intent

+✅ Message Content Intent

+Copy your Bot Token (click "Reset Token" if blank)
+🔐 Keep this secret - it's your bot's password!

+4. Invite Bot to Your Server
+Go to "OAuth2" → "URL Generator"

+Select these scopes:

+bot

+applications.commands

+Set these permissions (checkboxes):

+Administrator (for testing)
+or manually select:
+View Channels, Send Messages, Embed Links, Attach Files, Read Message History

+Copy the generated URL and visit it in your browser

 ## Configuration
 Edit python file: